 Don't be afraid to get messy.
 Embrace it.
 Encourage your kids to enter science fairs and give them as much guidance and support as you can.
 Most important, have fun!
 You're not just building interest in science, after all -- you're making family memories that will last a lifetime.

-Speaking of traditions, you can stock up on more of them on the next page.
+Speaking of traditions, you can stock up on more of them below.